webqit/webqit-community.docs/objective-sql/README.md

 [Learn more about Storage](storage) and see just what's possible.
 (DOCS coming soon.)

 ## Schemas
-Objective SQL completely embraces the schema idea of SQL, and offers one simple, universal way to write these schemas that describe your data, whatever the underlying storage engine.
+Objective SQL completely embraces the schema idea of SQL, and offers one simple, universal way to write these schemas that describe your data - whatever the underlying storage engine.

+Schema declaration is usually the first step to working with SQL.
+So, the `users` table we've used in the examples above should already have been declared.
+Here's how easy it is to do that: